Gazania: Description

+Gazania species produce large, daisy-like composite flowerheads in brilliant shades of yellow and orange, over a long period in summer.

 Distribution

-The genus occurs from low-altitude sands to alpine meadows in South Africa, Eswatini, Mozambique, Tanzania, and Angola.
-Additionally, species are naturalised and declared weed in South Australia, New Zealand, the Mediterranean, and California.
+The gazania is native to Southern Africa.
+The genus occurs from low-altitude sands to alpine meadows in South Africa, Mozambique, Tanzania, and Angola.

+Several species have been introduced and declared to be environmental weeds in parts of Australia, New Zealand, the Mediterranean, and California.

+Australia

+Gazania were first imported to Australia as garden plants in the 1950s and 1970s, touted for their low-maintenance cultivation and drought tolerance.
+However, they have since become an invasive species, due to their tolerance of harsh growing conditions, after escaping gardens.
+They have naturalised along roadsides and coastlines, invaded native grasslands and also started taking over vast tracts of agricultural land in South Australia, Victoria and parts of Western Australia.
+The plant's seed dispersal via wind has spread the plants into remote places, including the tops of sandhills and among native vegetation.
+It has spread in the Mallee and Wimmera regions.
+All subspecies are listed as environmental weeds in the state of Victoria, while the most common subspecies, Gazania rigens, is listed in Queensland, Tasmania, and New South Wales.
+South Australia has banned their sale in nurseries; however, nurseries in other states still sell them, including online.
+The Invasive Species Council has urged the federal government to introduce national regulation to prevent invasive garden plants being sold by nurseries.
+Bunnings and other sellers of invasive plants have been lobbied by environmentalists about their sale of gazanias and other invasive species, such as English ivy.

 Cultivation

 Gazania species are grown for the brilliant colour of their flowerheads which appear in the late spring and are often in bloom throughout the summer into autumn.
 They prefer a sunny position and are tolerant of dryness and poor soils.

 Numerous cultivars have been selected for variety of colour and habit.
 In temperate regions, they are usually grown as half-hardy annuals.
 A commonly grown variety is the trailing gazania (Gazania rigens var. leucolaena).
 It is commonly used as groundcover and can be planted en masse to cover large areas or embankments, assisted by its fast growth rate.
 Cultivars of this variety include 'Sunburst', 'Sunglow', and 'Sunrise Yellow'.
 Another popular cultivated variety is the clumping gazania (Gazania rigens), which has a number of named cultivars including 'Aztec', 'Burgundy', 'Copper King', 'Fiesta Red', 'Goldrush' and 'Moonglow'.

 The following cultivars have gained the Royal Horticultural Society's Award of Garden Merit: